Skip to content

 Do You Really Need a Battery?

-Batteries make more economic sense when: your utility offers only avoided-cost net metering (paying you wholesale rather than retail for exports), you are on TOU rates with high evening peaks, you want backup power for outages, or your utility is considering eliminating net metering.
+Batteries make more economic sense when your utility offers only avoided-cost net metering (paying you wholesale rather than retail for exports), you are on TOU rates with high evening peaks, you want backup power for outages, or your utility is considering eliminating net metering.
 In California (NEM 3.0) and several other states, the economics now favor battery storage alongside solar for new installations.

 Yes.
 A home battery stores electricity (whether from solar panels or the grid) and can be used to charge your EV overnight via your Level 2 home charger.
 The key is that your battery must hold enough usable energy to cover both your EV charging need and any overnight home consumption.
 This calculator sizes the battery for that exact scenario.